perpetualintelligence/docs/docfx_project/articles/terminal/configuration/services.md

 # Services (Dependency Injection)
-`OneImlx.Terminal` supports the dependency injection (DI) software design pattern, a technique for achieving Inversion of Control (IoC) between classes and their dependencies, along with [configuration options](options.md) and [logging](logging.md).
-A dependency is an object that another object depends on.
+`OneImlx.Terminal` supports the dependency injection (DI) software design pattern, a technique for achieving Inversion of Control (IoC) between classes and their dependencies.
+This framework allows for easy integration with [configuration options](options.md) and [logging](logging.md) to create robust, maintainable, and scalable terminal applications.

 ## Extension Methods
-The following classes provide extension methods to register the host application's `OneImlx.Terminal` DI services.
+To facilitate the integration of `OneImlx.Terminal` services into a host application's dependency injection container, the following classes offer extension methods:

 - [IServiceCollectionExtensions](xref:OneImlx.Terminal.Extensions.IServiceCollectionExtensions): Offers extension methods to register and configure `OneImlx.Terminal` services within the host application's dependency injection container.
 - [IHostExtensions](xref:OneImlx.Terminal.Extensions.IHostExtensions): Provides an extension method to run the terminal routing, enabling the execution of commands within the terminal application.